kbarber/rspec-system/README.md

     RSPEC_SET=nodeset2 rake spec:system

 In Jenkins you should be able to use RSPEC\_SET in a test matrix, thus obtaining quite a nice integration and visual display of nodesets in Jenkins.

+### Plugins to rspec-system

+I want to start an eco-system of plugins for rspec-system, but do it in a sane way.
+Right now I see the following potential plugin types, if you think you can help please do:

+* nodes providers - that is, abstractions around other virtualisation tools.
+Right now a NodeSet is tied to a virtual type, but I think this isn't granual enough.
+    * blimpy - for firing up EC2 and OpenStack nodes, useful for Jenkins integration
+    * vmware - for those who have VMWare virtual 'clouds' or boxen
+    * razor - for launching hardware nodes.
+    * manual - not everything has to be 'launched' I can see a need for defining a static configuration for older machines that can't be poked and peeked.
+* helper libraries - libraries that provide test helpers, and setup helpers for testing development on the software in question.
+    * distro - helpers that wrap common linux distro tasks, like package installation.
+    * puppet - helpers around installing different versions of puppet, PE as well - firing up masters.
+Perfect for testing modules I think.
+    * mcollective - for launching the basics, activemq, broker clusters.
+Useful for testing mcollective agents.
+    * puppetdb - helpers for setting up puppetdb, probably using the modules.
+    * others I'm sure ...

+These could be shipped as external gems, and plugged in to the rspec-system framework somehow.